Certora/Documentation/docs/cvl/methods.md

 the contract method's return type.
 If the `returns` clause is omitted, the return type is taken from the contract method's return type.

-Following the `returns` clause is an optional `envfree` tag.
-Marking a method with `envfree` has two effects.
+Following the `returns` clause an may optionally contain either an `envfree` tag or a `with` clause.

+Marking a method
+with `envfree` has two effects.
 First, {ref}`calls <call-expr>` to the method from CVL do not need to explicitly pass an {term}`environment` value as the first argument.
 Second, the Prover will verify that the method implementation